 In an Annual Supply Chain Benchmark Survey conducted by Boston Retail Partners, the group found that more than 62% of retailer respondents indicated providing a seamless customer experience is a top company initiative.

 Retailers are working hard to get as close as possible to their customers, by reaching them wherever they are.
-Opening new stores can be expensive and risky, which is why many retailers have began connecting with their customers through Facebook, mobile apps, e-commerce stores, and pop-up/kiosk locations.
-However, the more touch points a retailer creates, the more difficult it is to forecast demand, allocate inventory and provide shoppers with consistent prices, promotions, and inventory levels in real time.
+Opening new stores can be expensive and risky, which is why many retailers have begun connecting with their customers through Facebook, mobile apps, e-commerce stores, and pop-up/kiosk locations.
+However, the more touch points a retailer creates, the more difficult it is to forecast demand, allocate inventory and provide shoppers with consistent prices, promotions, and inventory levels in real-time.